PhD Graduation Information

 Information on diploma pickup and mailing dates can be found on the Registrar’s website.
 We encourage you to be sure that your diploma mailing address is up to date on the Student Link to ensure safe receipt of your diploma.

-Boston University also offers Certified Electronic Diplomas and Certificates (CeDiploma/CeCertificate).
-A CeCredential costs $11 and is available as of the January 2020 graduation cycle.
+Boston University also offers Certified Electronic Diplomas and Certificates (CeDiploma/CeCertificate) for $11.
 For more information about CeCredentials and instructions on ordering one, please visit the Registrar’s CeCredential website.

-Certificates of Completion are available if you are in need of an official document stating that you have met all degree requirements before the diploma is dispersed.
+Certificates of Completion are available if you are in need of an official document stating that you have met all degree requirements (including the review of your final dissertation) before the diploma is dispersed.
+Certificates of Completion can be produced approximately one month prior to the official date of your graduation.